* For Parents * - Please be sure to read!

 This worksheet can help both parents and coaches communicate effectively when time is short - especially as ice sessions are at a premium and coaches may not have time to chat between lessons!

-You or the coach can write messages and notes for each other and each can sign or initial them to indicate that they read it.
+You or your skater's coach can write messages and notes for each other and each can sign or initial them to indicate that they read it.
 For your convenience, you will find this worksheet at the bottom of this page.

 I recommend that you discuss using some of these worksheets with your coach, so that they are in the loop and can provide feedback and instruction such as elements and skills that should be practiced.